|Nutritional Guidelines (per serving)|

 - 1 teaspoon Worcestershire sauce

-- 1/2 teaspoon kosher salt, seasoned salt, or Old Bay seasoning
+- 1/2 teaspoon Kosher salt (or seasoned salt or Old Bay seasoning)

 - 1/4 teaspoon freshly ground black pepper

 - Fine dry bread crumbs (or cracker crumbs, for rolling)

 Pick the crab meat over, discarding any bits of shell.

 Gently combine the crabmeat with the beaten eggs, onion, if using, cracker crumbs, mayonnaise, mustard, and Worcestershire sauce.